Using Let’s Talk, teachers and students can create computer generated:

 Confess Jesus Christ

 (even more condensed)

-Because Let’s Talk can be about any subject, and be used to open, dig, or reflect in a Bible lesson, it’s a great program to have on every computer.
+Because Let’s Talk can be about any subject and be used by students to respond and reflect, it’s a great program to have on every computer.

 Age Range: 2nd through adult.

 Younger children love to type!
 They just need help finding the letters and spelling correctly.
 Though it takes extra time, the level of engagement and the results are the same = awesome.